A Design Thinking Approach to CX with Kris Featheringham

 Gabe Larsen: (19:52)

 I love it.
 Well thought out, Chris.
 I want to spend more time but our time is short.
-So empathise, walk me through the steps again?
+So empathize, walk me through the steps again?

 Kris Featheringham: (20:02)

 Sure.
-Empathise, define, ideate, prototype, test, rinse and repeat.
+Empathize, define, ideate, prototype, test, rinse and repeat.

 Gabe Larsen: (20:09)